ShivangiSingh17/Java-Jet/README.md

 ### Data Types:
 They are basically of two types:
 1. Primitive data type
-2. Object data type
+1. Object data type

-Primitive consists of boolean,byte,char,short,int,long,float,double.Whereas Object consists of programmer created types.
+:sound:Primitive consists of boolean,byte,char,short,int,long,float,double.Whereas Object consists of programmer created types.
 ### Variables in Java:
 A variable is the name given to a memory location.
 It is the basic unit of storage in a program.
 For declaring a variable it includes data type,variable name and value.